Top Apple-Picking Farms in the U.S.

 Discover the top apple-picking farms that the whole family can enjoy.

-Tucked into a mountain peak just outside Great Smoky Mountains National Park, Sky Top Orchard features some of the most scenic apple picking in the Southeast.
+Located near the Pisgah National Forest, Sky Top Orchard features some of the most scenic apple picking in the Southeast.
 Sky Top is home to some 60 acres and 25 varieties of apples for picking, including Gala and Mutsu, as well as other fruits such as cherries, peaches and grapes (available when in season).
 Still, there's more to Sky Top than mere picking.
 The orchard also boasts ponds, hayrides and a barnyard area with turkey, chickens, goats and sheep that the kids will love to see.
-There's even a bamboo forest to hike through, and a series of picnic pavilions complete with epic views of the surrounding mountains of western North Carolina.
+There's even a bamboo forest to hike through and a series of picnic pavilions complete with epic views of the surrounding mountains of western North Carolina.

 Plan an unforgettable family spring break in the sun or snow.